ansys/pymechanical/doc/source/contributing.rst

 -----------
 Use the `PyMechanical Issues <https://github.com/pyansys/pymechanical/issues>`_ page to submit questions, report bugs, and request new features.
-When possible, you should use these issue templates:
+When possible, you should use these templates:

 * Bug report template
 * Feature request template

-If your issue does not fit into one of these categories, create your own issue.
+If your issue does not fit into one of these template categories, create your own issue.

 To reach the PyAnsys support team, email `pyansys.support@ansys.com <pyansys.support@ansys.com>`_.